 Now our good friends are going to get their house ready to sell as they saw that we were extremely happy.
 She's the best realtor with a great team around her.

-This isn't just a review that contains glowing praise, but it contains specific information that will inform other home sellers of the real estate agent's capabilities.
+This isn't just a review that contains glowing praise, but it contains specific, extremely helpful information that will inform other home sellers of the real estate agent's capabilities.

-It's clear that what this realtor is great at doing is working with first home sellers, understanding the local market and getting great results (with offers higher than the asking price).
+It's clear that what this real estate agent is great at doing is working closely with sellers to provide a stress-free experience, having a deep understanding of the local market and getting great results (with offers higher than the asking price).